 Squatters Rights In California

 Squatters right in California is an interesting, outdated and for some homeowners, a frustrating situation.
-Existing California lawOpens in a new tab. makes it possible – if unlikely – that a squatter can enter a vacant property, set up shop and live there and establish residency by having mail sent there and paying the property taxes to establish ownership.
+Existing California law makes it possible – if unlikely – that a squatter can enter a vacant property, set up shop and live there and establish residency by having mail sent there and paying the property taxes to establish ownership.
 If the owner finds out about this situation, they may be forced to contact police to remove the person and if that doesn’t work, take the squatter to court.

 Due to the number of vacant properties in areas like Oakland and throughout parts of the Bay Area, there have been individual as well as organized efforts to enable homeless people as well as enterprising individuals who know the law to claim residency in vacant homes and live there.
 This forces the owner of the property to often take legal action – at their expense – to remove the person from their home and reclaim it.